pygfx/wgpu-py/docs/start.rst

 Windows
 +++++++

 On Windows 10+, things should just work.
-On older Windows versions you may need to install the Vulkan drivers.
+If your machine has a dedicated GPU, you may want to update to the latest (Nvidia or AMD) drivers.

 MacOS
 +++++